FIN 203. Applied Quantitative Analysis for Finance. (3 h)

 FIN 237.
 Financial Markets and Institutions.
 (3 h)

 The course provides students with an understanding of the structure and functioning of US and international financial markets.
 Topics covered in the class: banking theory, the roles of traditional and non-traditional financial intermediaries, the impact of securitization, international financial competition, financial system stability and financial regulation.
-Although primarily targeted toward finance majors, the course is suitable for business and economics majors wishing to understand our financial system.
 P-FIN 203 and FIN 232 with a C or better; or POI.

 FIN 333.
 Advanced Finance.
 (3 h)

-Focuses on maximizing the firm’s market value in a dynamic environment by exploring the interplay between (1) its operating and strategic decisions, (2) the evaluation of the firm and its strategies by the investment community, and (3) the functioning of capital markets and economies within which the firm operates.
+Focuses on maximizing the firm’s market value in a dynamic environment by exploring the interplay between (a) its operating and strategic decisions, (b) the evaluation of the firm and its strategies by the investment community, and (c) the functioning of capital markets and economies within which the firm operates.
 The course integrates results from relevant research with the effective practice of financial management by business professionals.
 P —FIN 203 and FIN 232 with a C or better, or POI.

 FIN 335.
 Financial Derivatives.
 (3 h)